howtographql/howtographql/content/frontend/react-urql/4-routing.md

 </Instruction>

+You've now added the `/` and `/create` routes to the app, added the `Header` and put the `LoadingBoundary` back to where it was.

-Now we need to add an additional Provider component around your app.
+Next we'll need to add an additional Provider component around your app.
 This is necessary for `react-router-dom` to work properly.

 <Instruction>